-All around the world, in June, people celebrate the LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, and Queer) Pride Month to commemorate a breaking point in queer history: the Stonewall Riots.
-This event lasted six days in Manhattan in 1969 as police clashed with the historic gay liberation movement and fight for LGBTQ rights that followed.
+In June, people around the world celebrate the LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, and Queer) Pride Month to commemorate a breaking point in queer history: the Stonewall Riots.
+This event lasted six days in Manhattan in 1969 as police clashed with the historic gay liberation movement and fought for LGBTQ rights.

 How to Celebrate Pride Month In a Remote Workplace

-1. It All Start with Education
+1. It All Starts with Education

 Get together with your colleagues and organize some educational opportunities for your company or team.
-One of the most meaningful ways to recognize Pride Month is by creating virtual events for queer history lessons.
+One of the most meaningful ways to recognize Pride Month is by creating virtual events for LBGTQ+ history lessons.
 Together with your team, you could invite a speaker to give a Zoom lecture, virtually visit a museum with a guide, or take an online tour of a historically significant site to watch documentaries and old photos.

-2. Rewards Platform for LGBTQIA+ Causes
+2. Raise Money for LGBTQ+ Causes

 Here are some suggested charities: